-As winter approaches, I can’t help but find comfort in warm meals like this chicken in mustard sauce.
+As winter approaches, I can’t help but find comfort in warm meals like this chicken in mustard sauce recipe.
 This French dish, Poulet à la Moutarde, is an incredible one-pot meal that you can make with ingredients you probably already have on hand.

 As the mustard-laden chicken browns in your pot, the mustard will stick to the bottom of the pot.
 This is not a problem, but rather a wonderful component of this meal.